coreancutie/Demultiplex/Assignment-the-first/Answers.md

    There will be 2 FASTQ files for the index-hopped reads-pairs, one for read 1 and one for read 2 (the name of the file for hopped barcode would be hopped_read1.fastq and hopped_read2.fastq).

-   There will be 2 FASTQ files for the unknown barcode records or low quality score records, one for read 1 and one for read 2 (the name of the file for undetermined barcode would be undetermined_read1.fastq and undetermined_read2.fastq).
+   There will be 2 FASTQ files for the unknown barcode records (this included barcodes with "N" base calls) low quality score records, one for read 1 and one for read 2 (the name of the file for undetermined barcode would be undetermined_read1.fastq and undetermined_read2.fastq).

 5. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).

 6. Pseudocode

-   argparse for 5 variables: 4 files and the quality score threshold
+   argparse for 4 variables: each of the 4 input files

+   open/create all 52 files for writing

+   initalize 3 variables to count for known, unknown, and hopped records

+   initalize an empty dictionary to count all the times certain barcodes hopped and how many known barcodes there are

+   create a `set` with all of the known barcodes

    open all 4 files `with open() as f1, open() as f2, open() as f3, open() as f4`

-   initalize 3 variables to count for known, unknown, and hopped records

-   initalize an empty dictionary to count all the times certain barcodes hopped

-    - `while true` loop
+    - use `itertools.count` as a while loop but also count each line

-       - read 4 lines at a time for each of the 4 files at once
+       - read all file lines at a time and use `%` to get each record of 4 lines

        - put all 4 lines into lists so they have the format of `record1 = [<header>, <sequence>, <'+'>, <score>]`

-       - `if` all four lines are false (empty newline) then break the loop
+       - `if` the lines are false (empty newline) then break the loop

        *the rest of this code will run if the lines are not empty and we are still in the loop `else`*

        - call a `reverse complement function` on `record3[1]` and replacing it in the list

-       - check the quality score of the barcodes by calling the `phred_score function` and storing them into variables

-         `bar1qs = phred_score(record2[3])`

-         `bar2qs = phred_score(record3[3])`

        - combine the barcodes into one string